Call 1300 24 23 22 Monday to Friday 9 am - 4.30 pm in each State and Territory

 You are likely to hear lots of labels for perinatal depression as an expecting or new parent, including perinatal depression or anxiety, postnatal depression, postpartum depression or even the ‘baby blues’.
 ‘Perinatal’ includes the whole of the pregnancy and up to when your baby is one year old, so perinatal depression is referring to this timeframe.

-Experiencing symptoms of postpartum depression or anxiety are more common than you might think, with 1 in 5 mothers or birth parents affected and 1 in 10 fathers or non birth parents affected.
-We often explain this to parents to reassure them that these symptoms are valid, happen frequently and unfortunately can reflect how difficult this time can be.
+Experiencing symptoms of postnatal depression or anxiety are more common than you might think, with 1 in 5 mothers or birth parents affected and 1 in 10 fathers or non birth parents affected.
+We often explain this to parents to reassure them that these symptoms are valid, happen frequently and can reflect how difficult this time can be.

 Early Symptoms of postpartum depression

 The first few weeks post birth are likely to be emotional for most women, with the physical effects and hormonal changes of giving birth combined with the stress of caring for a new-born often resulting in symptoms similar to those of postpartum depression.
+These symptoms can include mood swings, which are part of the emotional upheaval that arises after childbirth.

 Key Highlight